 Our program focuses on the core knowledge, skills, and understanding of the following topics:

-- Basic medical sciences relevant to the head and neck, and the upper respiratory and the upper aero digestive system
+- Basic sciences as relevant to the head and neck and the upper aerodigestive system

-- Allergy and immunology, anatomy and embryology, genetics, microbiology, pathophysiology, pharmacology, endocrinology, and neurology as they relate to the head and neck area
+- Allergy and immunology, anatomy and embryology, genetics, microbiology, pathophysiology, pharmacology, endocrinology, and neurology as they relate to the head and neck

 The educational program also includes the clinical aspects of diagnosis and the medical and/or surgical therapy for diseases, neoplasms, deformities, disorders and/or injuries of the ears, the upper respiratory and upper alimentary systems, the face, the jaws, and other head and neck systems.

 Following completion of the educational program, residents should be prepared to serve as a comprehensive otolaryngologist:

-- Care for patients of all ages with medical and surgical disorders of the ears, the upper respiratory and upper alimentary systems and related structures, and the head and neck
+- Care for patients of all ages with medical and surgical disorders of the ears, the upper aerodigestive system and related structures of the head and neck

 - Carry out diagnostic evaluations of patients with otolaryngologic disorders